Smoreley/Unity_Better/README.md

 Various code bits I have created for Unity.

-      -Editor: Scripts that extend the Unity editor
+      -2D: Scripts for 2D games.

+      -Command: Implementation of the Command patter.

-      -Scripts: Other scripts not related to extending the Unity editor.
+      -Editor: Scripts extending the editor.

+      -Input: Input manager and combo sytem.

+      -Mics: Jumble of things.